Elliot Anderson: Bristol Rovers (loan)

-On 31 January 2022, Anderson joined League Two side Bristol Rovers on loan until the end of the 2021–22 season.
-He made his debut on 5 February, impressing off of the bench in a 1–1 draw at Sutton United.
-Anderson opened his account for the club, scoring the first league goal of his career, with the second in a 4–0 away win at Stevenage before assisting namesake Harry Anderson for the third four minutes later in a performance that was rated 9/10 by local media outlet Bristol Live.
-Following a 1–0 victory over Colchester United in which Anderson scored the only goal of the game, his third goal for the club and scoring for a second consecutive match, manager and former Newcastle midfielder Joey Barton compared Anderson's style of play to that of Diego Maradona.
+On 31 January 2022, Anderson joined League Two club Bristol Rovers on loan until the end of the 2021–22 season.
+He made his debut on 5 February, impressing off the bench in a 1–1 draw at Sutton United.
+Anderson opened his account for the club, scoring the first league goal of his career, with the second in a 4–0 away win at Stevenage before assisting Harry Anderson for the third goal four minutes later.
+Following a 1–0 victory over Colchester United in which Anderson scored the only goal of the game, his third goal for the club and scoring for a second consecutive match, manager and former Newcastle midfielder Joey Barton compared Anderson's movement in the penalty area to that of Diego Maradona.

 Anderson was awarded the League Two Goal of the Month award for March 2022 for his impressive solo run and finish against Harrogate Town, receiving 50% of the public vote.
 On 7 May 2022, Anderson was awarded the EFL Young Player of the Month Award for April 2022 after three goals and two assists in six matches left Rovers close to an automatic promotion spot, later winning the EFL League Two Player of the Month Award too.
-That same day, the final league match of the season, Anderson scored Rovers' final goal in the 85th minute of a 7–0 thrashing of Scunthorpe United, this goal moving Rovers above Northampton Town on a goals scored basis into the final automatic promotion spot, the club returning to League One at the first time of asking.
+That same day, the final league match of the season, Anderson scored Rovers' final goal in the 85th minute of a 7–0 win against Scunthorpe United.
+His goal moved Rovers above Northampton Town on a goals scored basis into the final automatic promotion spot, with the club returning to League One.

 Return to Newcastle and breakthrough

 On 21 September 2022, Anderson's breakthrough into the first-team was rewarded with a new long-term contract.
 On 26 February 2023, he came off the bench in the 91st minute of the 2023 EFL Cup final defeat to Manchester United.
 He was controversially denied a first Newcastle goal on 17 March 2023 at Nottingham Forest when his back-post header was ruled out by VAR.
 A decision described as "bizarre", while former referee Dermot Gallagher clarified with evidence that no offside law had been broken.

 Anderson's development continued throughout the season, resulting in an increased presence in pre-season for the 2023–24 campaign, where he garnered much praise.
-In the season, Anderson's development continued with an increased first team presence, starting 4 matches, and having substitute appearances in the other 5 Premier League matches, before he was sidelined for 4 months with a lower back injury.
+In the season, Anderson's development continued with an increased first team presence, starting in four matches, and having substitute appearances in the other five Premier League matches, before he was sidelined for four months with a lower back injury.
 Anderson returned to the team on 27 February 2024, scoring in the penalty shoot-out against Blackburn Rovers in the FA Cup.